 One factor that many people consider when deciding to drive somewhere is what the parking situation at their destination will be.
 While applying parking time limit restrictions, metered parking, and other management strategies can be a frustrating experience for some, it is an important transportation demand management tool for shifting individual behavior to non-vehicle modes, such as transit or bicycle.
-While most strategies pertaining to parking are addressed in the curb\space management chapter, it is important to recognize the influence that parking and transportation demand management that can support parking efforts in Redmond.
+While most strategies pertaining to parking are addressed in the curb_space management chapter, it is important to recognize the influence that parking and transportation demand management have on each other and highlight strategies pertaining to transportation demand management that can support parking efforts in Redmond.